Guy X

-Guy X is a 2005 black comedy war film directed by Saul Metzstein, based on the novel No One Thinks Of Greenland by John Griesemer.
-The movie stars Jason Biggs, Natascha McElhone, Jeremy Northam, and Michael Ironside.
+Guy X is a 2005 black comedy war film directed by Saul Metzstein, based on the novel No One Thinks of Greenland by John Griesemer.
+The film stars Jason Biggs, Natascha McElhone, Jeremy Northam, and Michael Ironside, and follows US Army Corporal Rudy Spruance (Biggs), who is mistakenly posted to a military base in Greenland.

 Plot

 It is 1979, four years after the end of US involvement in the Vietnam War.
 US Army Corporal Rudy Spruance is mistakenly sent to Qangattarsa, a remote base in Greenland still attributed to the United States Army Air Forces (despite that service being converted to the United States Air Force in 1947), instead of his official posting in Hawaii.
-He soon finds out that his records have accidentally been replaced by the records of a Corporal Martin Pederson, who has been sent to Hawaii.
+He soon finds out that his records have accidentally been switched with the records of a Corporal Martin Pederson, who has been sent to Hawaii.

 The base is occupied by a co-ed battalion of US Army misfits, many of whom have been stationed there for over five years, doing little more than drink and sex their way through the overwhelming boredom.
 The only apparent military duty is to unload and reload a supply plane every couple of months.
 The base has been commanded for many years by the near-insane Lt.
 Col. L. G. Woolwrap, supported by his Aide of three years, SFC Irene Teal, his erstwhile girlfriend.
-Teal points out that it does not make much difference who he really is, nor where he is based, as it all just functions as service time.
+Teal points out that it does not make much difference who Spruance really is, nor where he is based, as it all just functions as service time.

 Working under the name Pederson, as the base's new Public Information Officer, Spruance starts an intimate and personal relationship with Teal.
 While exploring he finds out that underneath the base is a secret and highly classified hospital ward.
 The ward houses the last six surviving, unnamed (other than letters, including W, X, Y, Z), brain dead and very physically damaged soldiers from a secret Vietnam War mission in October 1973.
 When Spruance/Pederson stumbles upon the ward, he develops a rapport with "Guy X", who has lucid moments that no one else knows about.
 Spruance sleuths out that then-Col. Woolwrap had been the leader of the mission, and has been in command of the palliative care base ever since – having signed the letters to the families of the ward patients stating that they had died in combat and that their bodies were irretrievable.
-On one of his clandestine visits to the ward, Spruance meets an unnamed plainclothes operative from the Department of the Army, who confirms that the soldiers are "classified loose ends, and exercise in patience", as they wait for them to die.
+On one of his clandestine visits to the ward, Spruance meets an unnamed plainclothes operative from the Department of the Army, who confirms that the soldiers are "classified loose ends, an exercise in patience", as they wait for them to die.